 Gone are the days where we used to have to keep track how many text messages we’d sent in order to avoid depleting our mobile phone credit; phone contracts with thousands of free minutes and texts have put an end to that.
+App and website-based messenger services have replaced text messages for many people.

-However, if you want to send a picture message over text, you’ll still have to pay around 40p per image, as most mobile phone contracts don’t include picture messaging in their pricing packages.
+If you want to send a picture message over text, you’ll still have to pay around 40p per image, as most mobile phone contracts don’t include picture messaging in their pricing packages.

 That’s where WhatsApp comes in.
 Instead of using up your messaging allowance, WhatsApp allows you to send an infinite number of text messages, photos and videos by using your phone’s internet connection.